Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Model Framework

-In the framework of this study, particles are sampled from random positions on the hypersurface which is handled by the iSS package~\citep{iSSpaper}.
-To save the computational time, usually particles are sampled more than once from the hypersurface which also facilitates estimating observables with lesser fluctuations.
-Since the multiplicity is lower in peripheral collisions as compared to central ones, more ``oversampling" is required for peripheral collision events in order to cover the hypersurface.
-The estimated observables have to be appropriately normalized with a number of oversampling events.
-Another package called SMASH~\citep{SMASH} handles particle scattering in the expanding fireball and their resonance decay.
+In the framework of this study, particles are sampled from random positions on the hypersurface, which is handled by the iSS package~\citep{iSSpaper}.
+To save computational time, particles are usually sampled more than once from the hypersurface, which also facilitates the estimation of observables with smaller fluctuations.
+Since the multiplicity is lower in peripheral collisions as compared to central ones, more ``oversampling'' is required for peripheral collision events in order to cover the hypersurface.
+The estimated observables have to be appropriately normalized by the number of oversampling events.
+Another package called SMASH~\citep{SMASH} handles particle scattering in the expanding fireball and resonance decays.
 For this, it solves a tower of Boltzmann equations,

-Here $ C[f_i]$ is the collision term that encodes the scattering of particles of species $i$.
+Here, $ C[f_i]$ is the collision term that encodes the scattering of particles of species $i$.
 All soft sector observables can be calculated from the energy and momenta of particles produced from the afterburner stage.